Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 If you have sent us a speculative application – i.e. an application that does not relate to a specific position advertised by us – we will also process your personal data in order to decide on the establishment of a contractual relationship.
 The above statements apply accordingly, whereby we will generally delete your data if we believe that your personal data is unlikely to be used to decide on the establishment of a contractual relationship.

-If the processing of your personal data is based on consent, the storage period resulting from the declaration of consent and the possible exercise of your right of revocation are the decisive criteria for the storage period, whereby revocation does not affect processing based on other legal grounds.
+If the processing of your personal data is based on consent, the storage period resulting from the declaration of consent and the possible exercise of your right of withdrawal are the decisive criteria for the storage period, whereby withdrawal does not affect processing based on another legal basis.

-Under certain circumstances, your personal data may be used to assert, exercise or defend legal claims if you or the controller to whom you have addressed your application has legal claims or asserts such claims.
+Under certain circumstances, your personal data may be used to assert, establish, exercise or defend legal claims if you or the controller to whom you have addressed your application has legal claims or asserts or establishes such claims.

 (e) Legal basis, legitimate interests